 Founded in 1895, Seoul National University became South Korea’s first national university in 1946 and today is the country’s leading research university.
 With such prestigious alumni as Ban Ki-moon, Secretary General of the United Nations, and Kim Yong-ran, the first female justice of the Supreme Court of Korea, the University prides itself on a long history of educating Korean leaders and fostering a creative and dynamic intellectual community.

 The School of Law encourages students to develop critical thinking skills towards contributing to legal and social progress within the country as well as on the international stage.
-The law school has 55 full-time faculty members and over 1,300 students, and the University holds academic exchange agreements with 147 institutions all over the world, ensuring a student body with international experience and a large and diverse group of visiting students.
+The law school has 60 full-time faculty members and about 1,200 students, and the University holds academic exchange agreements with 147 institutions all over the world, ensuring a student body with international experience and a large and diverse group of visiting students.
 Faculty projects range from reform of civil law to the design of global legal frameworks for solving shared problems.
 The School of Law is also home to the Asia-Pacific Law Institute and the Law Research Institute, which publishes academic books and journals, including the Seoul Law Journal.

 Course Offerings and Credit

 HLS students enrolled in this exchange program can choose from the School of Law’s extensive course offerings.
 First, second and third year law courses (which require the instructor’s permission to enroll) are offered in subjects ranging from international intellectual property to Korean legal history to climate change law.
 Graduate-level courses are grouped by specialization, including constitutional law, civil law, administrative law, commercial law, criminal law, international law, social law, and intellectual property law.
 Teaching styles vary by course and include traditional lecture-style classes, seminars, and Socratic method.